 Our customers have noted that ChatGPT does a better job of proofreading than translating.
 This is not surprising since ChatGPT wasn’t built for translation alone.
 It doesn’t support as many languages for translation either.

-Google supports 133 languages whereas this article claims that ChatGPT supports 85 languages.
+Google just added a total of 110 new languages whereas ChatGPT supports 85 languages.

 Lokalise AI is another generative AI translation tool that helps teams translate large volumes of content quickly and accurately.

-Unlike GT, Lokalise AI comes attached to a TMS (translation management system), so you can better manage all your translation projects and connect to more modern tools, like content management systems, design plugins, repositories, and more.
+Unlike Google Translate, Lokalise AI is an integral part of the Lokalise TMS (translation management system), so you can better manage all your translation projects and connect to more modern tools (e.g. your CMS, design plugins, repositories).

-A huge increase in productivity after a certain period of adaptation is the reason that machine translation post-editing (MTPE) is quickly overtaking regular human translation.
-A significant number of Lokalise customers use GT combined with translation memory for pre-translation, testing, and post-editing.
+A huge increase in productivity is the reason for the increasing popularity of machine translation post-editing (MTPE).
+A significant number of Lokalise customers use Google Translate combined with translation memory for pre-translation, testing, and post-editing.
+The potential lack of accuracy is addressed with human reviews.

 - Reduce costs by 30–70%